 I was born and raised in St. Paul, MN.
 At a young age I was introduced to sports and fell in love with volleyball.
 Upon graduating from Cretin-Derham Hall High School, I received a scholarship to play college volleyball at Northern Michigan University in Marquette, MI.
 I double majored in Communication and Spanish.
 After NMU, I ventured to the Southwest and started graduate school at the University of Arizona in Tucson, AZ, where I earned my M.A. and Ph.D. in Communication.

-In 2008 I started working in the Department of Communication Studies at the University of Kansas.
+In 2008 I started working at the University of Kansas.
+I am currently an Associate Professor and the Director of Inclusion, Diversity, Equity and Access in the Department of Communication Studies.
+I routinely teach undergraduate and graduate courses such as Introduction to Interpersonal Communication; Communication, Leadership, and Conflict Management; Family Communication; Stress and Coping; and Behavioral and Social Science Research Methods.
 My research examines the intersection of communication processes, mental health, family functioning, and relationship quality within the context of family relationships (i.e., sibling relationships, marital dyads, and parent-child dyads and triads).